 The University expects the highest standards in the conduct of all research undertaken in its name and on its premises using its facilities.
 This includes research undertaken by staff, students, visiting or emeritus staff, associates, honorary or clinical contract holders, contractors and consultants.
 In this, the University recognises its obligations to the wider research community, to the funders of research and to society as a whole to uphold the integrity of academic research, and to comply with the UUK Concordat to support research integrity (2012).

-Research integrity at York is overseen by the Pro-Vice-Chancellor for Research, who is formally the first point of contact for anyone wanting more information on matters of research integrity at the University.
-Internal queries should be addressed to the Research Strategy and Policy Office.
+Research integrity at York is overseen by the Pro-Vice-Chancellor for Research, Professor Deborah Smith, who is formally the first point of contact for anyone wanting more information on matters of research integrity at the University.
+Internal queries should be addressed in the first instance to the Research Integrity Officer, Alice Wakely: firstname.lastname@example.org, ext 2712.

 In line with the Concordat to support research integrity, the University presents a short annual statement on research integrity and misconduct to its governing body.

-The departmental/subject-specific ethics sub-committees also have a remit to facilitate discipline-specific training and guidance within the department/subject area as appropriate.
+- The departmental and subject-specific ethics sub-committees also have a remit to facilitate discipline-specific training and guidance within the department/subject area as appropriate.